-- 6. Linguistics 101 (3 units General Education II.B) (Linguistics 420 may be substituted). - English 250A and 250B or 260A and 260B (6 units).
+- 6. Linguistics 101 (3 units General Education II.B) (Linguistics 420 is highly recommended). - 7.
+English 250A and 250B or 260A and 260B (6 units). - 8.
 English 280.

 Any grade requirements and GPA requirements listed above for admission to the major in English in Preparation for the Single Subject Teaching Credential in English Language Arts will also be enforced in Preparation for the Major requirements.